Quick Setup of Redis Cloud Pro

 When you finish with all databases, click Next.

 Behind the scenes, Redis Cloud Pro is performing a few operations based on your inputs:

 - Calculating the necessary resources

 - Crafting a plan for an optimized cloud infrastructure based on those calculations

 After planning is complete, review the presented subscription and database information.
 This includes the expected infrastructure and shard prices.
 Provide a payment method by selecting an existing one or click + to add a new one.
-A $100 credit will be assigned to the new subscription for a free trial.
+A $100 credit is assigned to the new subscription for a free trial.

 Step 4: Connect to your database

 In the menu, go to the Databases page.
 Select one of the databases, select the Configuration tab, and look for the database endpoint.

 As a quick smoke test, telnet to your assigned endpoint and port.
 Then enter the Redis PING command.
 You should see something like this: